Positioning for recovery: How to buffer, secure and optimize your assets

 That’s because guaranteed income sources, such as Social Security retirement benefits and lifetime income from fixed annuities, provide a set amount of income each month and are not subject to market fluctuations.

 You also want to assess your guaranteed income sources if you’re planning to retire within the next 12 months.
 If you’ll have enough income from guaranteed sources to cover your essential needs and lifestyle wants, you may be able to retire as planned.
-However, if those guaranteed income sources fall short of covering much of your lifestyle expenses, you may want to hold off on retiring for another year or so to allow your long-term investment accounts to potentially benefit as the markets recover, unless you are clearly funded in your financial plan.
+However, if those guaranteed income sources fall short of covering much of your lifestyle expenses, you may want to hold off on retiring for another year or so to allow your long-term investment accounts more time to grow, unless you are clearly funded in your financial plan.
 As always, make sure to talk to your advisor before making any changes to your plan.

-Your goals are another area where levers can be pulled to help improve short-term cash flow and longer-term investment needs.
-The goals you’ve identified and prioritized during the planning process drive your income needs over time.
+Your goals are another area where levers can be pulled to help improve short-term cash flow and longer-term investment needs in any market climate.
+That's because the goals you’ve identified and prioritized during the planning process drive your income needs over time.

-“We can’t emphasize enough how important it is for people to speak with their advisors at this unprecedented time,” he continued.
-“The ability to remain on track toward your goals is dependent on making informed decisions that support your objectives and are fully aligned with your income needs.
-Your advisor is available to meet with you via phone, web conferencing or email, based on your preferences.”
+“We can’t emphasize enough how important it is for people to continue to engage with their advisors as the economy recovers,” Keady said.
+“Remaining on track toward your goals is dependent on making informed decisions that support your objectives and are fully aligned with your income needs, regardless of what the markets and economy are doing at any given time.”

 Advisory services are provided by Advice & Planning Services, a division of TIAA-CREF Individual & Institutional Services, LLC, a registered investment adviser.